 When backing up your data, it is essential to bear in mind the transfer rate at which the data is being saved to your backup device.
-Even if you have a device with plenty of storage space, your data will not transfer quickly unless your bandwidth has adequate capacity to deliver the appropriate transfer rate.
+Even if you have a device with plenty of storage space, your data will not transfer quickly unless your backup bandwidth requirements equal the appropriate transfer rate.

 The other common confusion is the specification of bits or Bytes.
 Transmission speeds are stated in bits (always with a lower case b), i.e., 20Mbps.
 On the other hand, storage is stated in Bytes (always with an upper case B), i.e., 20MB.

 As an example, let’s assume that you have a 1 Terabyte device (1TB) and you need to transfer the data to another device.
 Let’s compare how long this will take with two different bandwidths (10Mbps per second and 100 Mbps).